EmrecanKaracayir/LearnCMake/Chapter04/README.md

 # 📖 Chapter 4: Building Simple Targets

-This chapter covers the basics of building simple targets with CMake.
-You'll learn how to define executables and libraries, link them together, and set up dependencies between targets.
+This is an overview of Chapter 4, covering the key concepts of building executables and libraries, linking targets, and recommended practices in CMake.
+It includes examples and explanations of the various options and commands discussed in the chapter.

 ### Executables